Serbia says KFOR rejected its forces' return to Kosovo

 Associated Press

-The KFOR peacekeepers, who deployed in Kosovo in 1999 after the NATO alliance’s bombing forced the Serbian army and police out of the territory, said in their response that there is no need for the return of the Serbian forces, Aleksandar Vucic said.
+The KFOR peacekeepers, who deployed in Kosovo in 1999 after the NATO alliance’s bombing forced the Serbian army and police out of the territory, said in their response that there’s no need for the return of the Serbian forces, President Aleksandar Vucic said.

-Serbia made its demand in mid-December when tensions in Kosovo soared over the arrest of an ethnic Serb former policemen that led to road blocks in the north of the country where ethnic Serbs mostly live.
+Serbia made its demand in mid-December when tensions in Kosovo soared over the arrest of an ethnic Serb former police officer that led to roadblocks in the north of the country where ethnic Serbs mostly live.

 Those tensions were later defused amid European Union and U.S. efforts to push forward an EU-mediated dialogue between the former Balkan war foes.
-Serbia does not recognize Kosovo’s 2008 declaration of independence and the dispute remains a potential flashpoint.
+Serbia doesn’t recognize Kosovo’s 2008 declaration of independence and the dispute remains a potential flashpoint.

 In the most recent incident, an off-duty Kosovo security officer shot and wounded two ethnic Serbs last week in central Kosovo, including an 11-year-old boy.
 The man was arrested after the incident near the town of Strpce, Kosovo police said.

-Serbia insists that hundreds of its security forces have the right to redeploy under a United Nations resolution that followed the war.
-Belgrade has said return of its troops to Kosovo would help lower tensions, a claim vehemently rejected by Kosovo and Western officials.
+Serbia insists that hundreds of its security forces have the right to redeploy under a U.N. resolution that followed the war.
+Belgrade has said the return of its troops to Kosovo would help lower tensions, a claim vehemently rejected by Kosovo and Western officials.

 Vucic said KFOR’s response to Serbia’s demand was expected because of Western backing for Kosovo’s independence.
-Serbia has relied on Russia and China in its bid to retain its claim to its former province that many Serbs consider the nation’s heartland.
+Serbia has relied on Russia and China in its bid to retain its claim to its former province, which many Serbs consider the nation’s heartland.

 The West “was not worried about the wounding of the Serb boys,” Vucic complained on pro-government Pink television.
 “I did not expect a different answer from KFOR.”